Yang-zhiyuan/watermark_disabler/README.md

 ## watermark_disabler
-A simple project made to disable the annoying Activate Windows watermark.
+A simple project made to disable the annoying "Activate Windows" watermark.

 ### concept
 In win32kfull.sys, there's a function called PaintWatermark that renders the activation watermark, this function gets called by xxxDesktopPaintCallback: